Update for 2022

 Many undergraduate colleges and universities across the U.S. have had to make changes to courses and grading for spring 2020 due to the COVID-19 pandemic.
 Those changes may have included moving to Pass/Fail grading rather than letter grades.
 For applicants to our MSOT program, we will accept Pass/Fail grades for prerequisite courses that were taken in the spring of 2020.

 For applicants to the program in 2020, criteria for the Occupation Prerequisite were modified because of the challenges those applicants may have had in completing this prerequisite in person.
 We have have extended those modifications for those applying in 2022.
 Please see the document linked here for details (the document notes for fall of 2020 only, but it also applies to fall of 2022).
 (NOTE: The information about the occupation prerequisite provided near the end of this web page is based on the previous requirements, not those that are modified for the current cycle.)

-- Use this document to evaluate your own coursework relative to those prerequisites.
+- Use this prerequisite check document to evaluate your own coursework relative to the prerequisites.
 We do not need to conduct a transcript review prior to your application to the program.
-If you are unsure about a prerequisite course, please complete this form and email it to firstname.lastname@example.org with the subject line “Prerequisite Check.”
+If you are unsure about a prerequisite course, please complete this prerequisite check form and email it to email@example.com with the subject line “Prerequisite Check.”
 Please allow up to two weeks for a response from the admissions committee.